 Bike back across America Dec 2017-Feb 2018

-Dec 16, 2017 from the Santa Monica Pier, CA, Noah's Father, Robert and new found friend Matt Nyland will attempt bicycle tour across America, ending in Savannah, GA sometime in Feb 18.
+Dec 16, 2017 from the Santa Monica Pier, CA, Noah's Father, Robert and new found friend Matt Nyland will bicycle across America, ending in Savannah, GA Feb 17.
 Noah continuing his March for a Cure is chatting with diabetes groups, researchers in the diabetes community and media.
 Noah explains, "I just want a cure cure for diabetes, and I won't stop until I have one, but I can't do this alone.
 We are so close to a cure and I need your help."

 Noah and his family have been living out of a Jeep Wrangler for over a year.
-Once Robert & Matt finish in Savannah, GA now the first chapter of Noah's March is complete.
+Once Robert & Matt finish in Savannah, GA now the second chapter of Noah's March is complete.

 We will be sharing everything we have learned in 2017, as soon as we get home.
 We have so much we want to discuss, but we just haven't had the time to get it posted.
 This is a preview of some of the points we are going to be chatting about.